New Times, Ancient Shadows

 We’ll consider one up to date example of this error.

-The outcry of postmodern deconstructive thinkers is that Christianity is a patriarchal religion: as the special brand of “the opium for the masses”, it posits the male deity that transcendentally predetermines the role of women in society – first through all male priesthood and, consequently, down to other societal institutions.
+The outcry of the number of popular postmodern thinkers is that Christianity is a patriarchal religion: as the special brand of “the opium for the masses”, it posits the a male deity that transcendentally predetermines the role of women in society – first through all male priesthood and, consequently, down to other societal institutions.

 To a certain – rather considerable – extent this is quite correct, because the essential Christian rites are indeed reserved for men and the reason for this is indeed a principal, not an arbitrary one.

-The inversion of the relation between ontological up and down which is at work here is a form of materialist dialectics, further nuanced by psychoanalysis, phenomenology, certain linguistic theories, etc.
+The inversion of the relation between ontological up and down, at work in this particular assumption, is a product of the form of materialist dialectics, further nuanced by psychoanalysis, phenomenology, certain linguistic theories, etc.

-Of course, one needs to look at the religious and social principles as the superstructure reflecting the material determinants in order to radically change – in fact: obliterate – them, and this is always the aim of deconstruction; world has to be revolutionary changed before one gets to understand it, because there is in fact nothing to understand.
+Of course, it implies that one needs to consider religious and social principles as the superstructure reflecting material determinants in order to radically change – in fact: obliterate – them, and this is always the aim of deconstruction; world has to be revolutionary changed before one gets to understand it, because there is in fact nothing to understand.

 Yet the standard strategy of those opposing this mental attitude is also severely lacking.

 Supposedly, the error of both postmodernist thinking and its politics lies in the absolute disregard for biology and the way it conditions human beings.
-The various examples of comical contradictions contemporary intellectuals and policy makers fall into are pointed out – and they’re really a legion – and conclusion seems to outline itself:
+The various examples of comical contradictions contemporary intellectuals and policy makers fall into are pointed out – and they are indeed a legion – and conclusion seems to outline itself:

-As in all that is easily pronounced to be manifest I find this proclamation rather wanting.
+As with all that is easily pronounced to be manifest, I find this proclamation rather wanting.

 To take as an example one of the most radical and often ridiculed postmodern truisms, is it really a laughing matter when claim has been made that the whole of the Western Civilization is built around penis, to an extent that even Aristotelian logic is nothing but the reflection of, well, its “creator” being a “dickhead” of sorts, because intellect is inherently masculine?